 Buy Now →

-- Use chicken breasts: Thighs are preferred for tenderness, but chicken breasts work well if that’s what you have.
+- Use chicken breasts: Chicken thighs are my favorite, but chicken breasts work well too.
 Just be careful not to overcook them.

-- Taste before serving: A final seasoning check at the end ensures the flavors are balanced and bold.
+- Taste before serving: A final seasoning check brings all the flavors together.

 Creamy Butter Chicken Recipe